google/deepvariant/docs/deepvariant-case-study.md

 We recognize that there might be some overhead of using docker run.
 But using docker makes this case study easier to generalize to different versions of Linux systems.
-For example, we have verifed that you can use docker to run DeepVariant on other Linux systems such as CentOS 7.
+For example, we have verified that you can use docker to run DeepVariant on other Linux systems such as CentOS 7.

 ## Request a machine